The City University of New York saves $40K with fraud prevention

 CUNY is a leader in online studies.
 But for years, the way they incentivized participants for their time was less than ideal.

-“We used Amazon gift cards,” said Sarah Kulkarni, Associate Director at ISPH CUNY.
+“We used Amazon gift cards,” said Sarah Kulkarni, former Associate Director at ISPH CUNY.
 “But there were a variety of problems with that, particularly for informal audits and compliance.
 Those processes were time-consuming and manual.”

 CUNY was moving millions of dollars via Amazon gift codes.
 While recipients loved the breadth of offerings available through Amazon, Sarah and her team wanted a more secure way to send incentives.